 Introduction

 Drawing upon the research of key authorities like the FAO, this article delves into the realm of food fraud, examining its repercussions on both the food industry and consumers.
-It also investigates the currently in place to prevent it.
+It also investigates the measures currently in place to prevent it.

 Types of food fraud

 A significant proportion of food fraud incidents involve high-value commodities.
-Such fraudulent activities could encompass altering the product’s labeling, concealing the true quality of the product, or even adulterating the product with foreign substances to artificially enhance its perceived quality [1].
+Such fraudulent activities could encompass altering the product’s labeling, concealing the true of the product, or even adulterating the product with foreign substances to artificially enhance its perceived quality [1].
 Here are some examples:

-Honey – To lower the price of production, honey is often added with cheaper sweeteners, including syrup, sugar beet syrups, or cane sugar.
+Honey – To lower the price of production, honey is often added with cheaper sweeteners, including corn syrup, sugar beet syrups, or cane sugar.

 Olive oil – To lower production prices, some companies dilute olive oil with cheaper substances or mask other vegetable oil to pass as olive oil.